jaimeeespinola/CS-5001-Final-Project/README.md

     dose = round(float(dose_rate) * float(patient_weight), 2)
     return dose, warnings
 ```
-This function calculates the dose
+This function calculates the dose of the drug to be infused.
+It first calls the function to access the drug library to get the warnings and the rates for the drug, and it calls the function to get patient weight.
+It then calculates the dose my multiplying the dose rate by the patient wait.

 ### Major Challenges
 Key aspects could include pieces that your struggled on and/or pieces that you are proud of and want to show off.